 ‘Stevie,’ as the pony is called in the barn, is owned by Hannah Bernstein of New York but has been ridden by Aureliano for nearly two years.
 Although the duo showcased their winning ways in the ring Saturday, it wasn’t always that way.

-“We have really grown with our bond.
-During the winter we had some problems getting to know each other, but then we definitely got over them in the summer,” the 13-year-old first-time champion from Long Island, New York, reflected.
+problems getting to know each other, but then we definitely got over them in the summer,” the 13-year-old first-time champion from Long Island, New York, reflected.
 “His personality is amazing, he loves to be around people and loves to have attention.
 He’s just like a teddy bear.”

 Reserve honors went to Devin Seek aboard Heaven’s Sake, owned by Bibby Hill of Reddick, Florida.
 The pair rode to a total of 992.070 points to secure the next-best spot behind Aureliano and Woodlands Stevie Ray, but the true comeback story came in the version of the third place winner, Mia Wayne and her own pony Oliver Twist.
 As the 103rd entry to take their turn around the ring, the pair laid down a stellar round to the tune of 255.260 points from the judges, the highest marks of the day with 52 entries still to ride.
 The score would stand for the remainder of the class, earning them the blue ribbon in the over fences portion of the division and bumping them from 53rd to third place overall.
 Wayne was also awarded the High Point Owner and Rider Award for her performance.

 Elizabeth McDougald and Knock My Sox Off Claim U.S. Pony Jumper Individual Championship Title in Two-horse Jump-off